domsoos/r-ide/UserManual.md

 2. Type "ROS: Create Package" and select the command.
 3. Follow the prompts to create your new ROS package.

+### Creation Wizard

+1. In R-IDE, click the Wizards tab followed by the Create New tab.
+2. There are currently three option to create a code template for:

+#### ROS Node

+1. Choose the file type: C++ or Py.
+2. Type the name of the file.
+3. Specify the location of the package to put the node in.

+#### ROS Msg

+1. Choose the file type: Message File.
+2. Type the name of the file.
+3. Specify the location of the package to put the message file in.

+#### ROS Srv

+1. Type the service file name.
+2. Specify the location of the package to be created in.

+### ROS Bags

+1. In R-IDE, click the "Topic Monitor" tab.
+2. If ROS Bridge is not running, but is installed then a window will pop up, select "Start ROSBridge".
+Refer to the [Linux](#ros-bridge-linux), [Windows](#ros-bridge-windows) and [Mac](#ros-bridge-mac) installation guides.
+3. Refresh the status to change to Connected.
+4. In R-IDE, click the "ROS Bags" tab
+5. Currently only the Manage Bags tab is available.
+6. Select the ROS Bag to play and subscribe to topics to view the message coming through each selected topic.

 ### Topic Monitor

 1. In R-IDE, click the "Topic Monitor" tab.